cotarr/collab-backend-token-auth/README.md

 [collab-backend-api](https://github.com/cotarr/collab-backend-api)
 was a mock REST API that was added as part of the collab-auth project to demonstrate the use of access tokens to restrict access to a web API.
-This repository collab-auth-token-auth in intended to be used as authentication middleware in the collab-backend-api mock REST API that is used to demonstrate collab-auth.
+This repository collab-backend-token-auth in intended to be used as authentication middleware in the collab-backend-api mock REST API that is used to demonstrate collab-auth.

 The implementation of user, client, and token meta-data is unique to the collab-auth implementation